Cranfield: Sport and leisure

 Cranfield has a Non-League football team Cranfield United F.C. who play at their own ground, The Nest, in Crawley Road, Cranfield, MK43 0AA.

 Airport

 Cranfield's airfield was originally an RAF training airfield and was used after the war by the College of Aeronautics, which has now become Cranfield University.

 In October 2021, Marshall Group announced that it is to transfer its Group headquarters and aerospace operations to Cranfield from Cambridge "by 2030".
 The Group proposes to move its global group headquarters (as well as its Aerospace division) to Cranfield Airport.

 University

-Cranfield University is adjacent to the village, on the other side of the airfield.
+Cranfield University is adjacent to the village, to the north of the airfield.

 Technology park

 The Cranfield Technology Park is west of the university at the entrance to the campus.
 It is being developed on a phased basis by Cranfield University and its development partner.
 The park's objective is to encourage knowledge-based companies to locate their activities on the park and to encourage the growth of such companies.
 A major extension to the technology park was started in January 2007 using land on Cranfield Airport.

 In August 2005 a new business incubation centre was opened.
 It was designed to encourage and support hi-tech and knowledge based pre-start and early start companies during the formative stages of their development.